-Consumer demand for new cars is at its highest in three years, but a semiconductor shortage has prompted a shortage of vehicles as consumer demand.
+Consumer demand for new cars is at its highest in three years, but a semiconductor shortage has prompted a shortage of vehicles.
 Automakers now find themselves in a similar situation with their marketing dollars.

 A semiconductor shortage has car manufacturers making a U-turn with their ad dollars, driving them back to data-driven strategies deployed during the second quarter of last year, or when the pandemic first began to emerge.

 Although vehicles are primarily built in a single location, the parts that put trucks like the Ford F-150 on the road are sourced through complex supply chains.
 And while most people associate semiconductors with iPhones or personal computers, they’re also a critical component for vehicles, especially as so-called infotainment systems have become more prevalent.

 As a result, more than 25 different car models have lost at least 10,000 units of production due to semiconductor shortages this year.
 With consumer demand for new vehicles is at its highest level in three years, according to data from Polk Automotive Solutions by IHS Markit, this presents a unique challenge for automakers and their suppliers.

 “It almost feels like a recurring nightmare with what’s happening because the [auto manufacturers] don’t know exactly what to do,” Joe Kyriakoza, VP and general manager of Polk Automotive Solutions by IHS Markit, tells The Current.
 “The reaction is similar to what we saw in the pandemic, where brands need to maintain their brand equity for the short term so they can connect the dots later and reengage consumers to get them excited again.”